Windrose Planarity: Embedding Graphs with Direction-Constrained Edges: Q-Constraints and angle categories

 In Section~\ref{se:straight-line}, we strengthen Theorem~\ref{th:area-lowerbound} by exploiting all four sets of neighbors to give a \qc $n$-vertex graph requiring $\Omega(4^{n/3})$ area in any straight-line windrose-planar drawing.

-\section{Q-Constraints and Angle Categories}
+\section{Q-Constraints and angle categories}

-In this section, we develop an alternative description of q-constrained graphs that is sometimes more useful than the quadrant-based view.
-We consider only $xy$-monotone drawings.
-Further, since any $xy$-monotone drawing can be transformed into an $xy$-monotone polyline drawing by suitably adding bends, we consider only polyline drawings.
-Finally, we assume that segments incident to vertices are close to having slope~$1$ or $-1$.
-Note that every $xy$-monotone drawing can be transformed into an $xy$-monotone drawing satisfying these restrictions by adding bends close to the vertices.
+In this section we develop an alternative angle-based description of \qc graphs that is sometimes more useful than the quadrant-based view.

-Consider a plane graph.
-We call an incidence between a vertex $v$ and a face $f$ an \emph{angle}.
+Consider a plane graph $G$.
+We call \emph{angle} an incidence between a vertex $v$ and a face $f$ in $G$.
 Every angle is bounded by two edges~$e$ and $e'$ incident to $v$, where $e$ precedes $e'$ in the clockwise circular order of the edges incident to $v$; we denote the angle by $\angle{e,e'}$ and say that $\angle{e,e'} \in f$.
-If vertex $v$ has degree~$1$, then it has just one angle $\angle{e,e}$ that is bounded by the same edge from both sides.
-If a vertex $v$ has only one angle in $f$ (e.g., if the graph is a triangulation), then we also denote the angle by $\angle{v,f}$.
+Since~$G$ is simple, if $e=e'$, then $v$ has degree~$1$.
+In this case, vertex $v$ has just one angle $\angle{e,e}$ that is bounded by the same edge from both sides.
+If a vertex $v$ has only one angle in $f$ (e.g., if the graph is $2$-connected), then we also denote the angle by $\angle{v,f}$.

 We consider five different \emph{angle categories}: $0^\circ$, $90^\circ$, $180^\circ$, $270^\circ$, and $360^\circ$.
 A \emph{labeling} $A$ assigns to each angle of a plane graph one of these angle categories; see Fig.\ref{fig:angular-drawing-a}.
-A {\em labeled graph} $(G,A)$ is a pair where $G$ is a plane graph and $A$ is a labeling of its angles.
-An \emph{angular drawing} of $(G,A)$ is an $xy$-monotone drawing of $G$ such that \begin{inparaenum}[(i)] \item the first and the last segment of an edge have slopes close to $1$ or~$-1$, i.e., the polar angles of such segments differ by at most $1^\circ$ from one of values $\pm 45^\circ$ or $\pm 135^\circ$, and \item the geometric angle $\alpha$ formed by two consecutive adjacent edges~$e$ and~$e'$ is close to the angle category of the corresponding angle $\angle{e,e'}$, i.e., $|\alpha-A(\angle{e,e'})| < 2^\circ$. \end{inparaenum} See Fig.~\ref{fig:angular-drawing-b}.
+A \emph{labeled graph} $(G,A)$ is a pair where $G$ is a plane graph and $A$ is a labeling of its angles.
+An \emph{angular drawing} of $(G,A)$ is an $xy$-monotone drawing of $G$ such that \begin{inparaenum}[(i)] \item every edge starts and ends with a line segment whose slope is close to $1$ or~$-1$, i.e., the polar angle differs by at most $1^\circ$ from $\pm 45^\circ$ or $\pm 135^\circ$, and \item the geometric angle $\alpha$ between two consecutive edges~$e$ and~$e'$ incident to a vertex is close to the angle category of the corresponding angle $\angle{e,e'}$, i.e., $|\alpha-A(\angle{e,e'})| < 2^\circ$. \end{inparaenum} See Fig.~\ref{fig:angular-drawing-b}.
+Note that the choice of differing by~$1^\circ$ is arbitrary, we could define angular drawings with any $\varepsilon^\circ$ for $0<\varepsilon<22.5$.